 \section{Limitations and Future Work}

-As existing work in real-world IRL from observation is scarce, efforts were made to minimize the number of confounding or superfluous design choices that would not obfuscate methodological conclusions.
-However, in doing so, we acknowledge a great deal of potential extensions, optimizations, regularization, architectures, etc. that may substantially improve performance for downstream applications.
-This section aims to consolidate future work mentioned throughout the manuscript as well as other promising goals and ideas.

-\textbf{Pre-training, prior data, world models, and cross-embodiment.} Perhaps the most productive direction of future work may release constraints upon access to prior data.
-Indeed, our transfer experiments reveal that all components of \name, even those that are task-dependent, benefit from pre-training.
-Considering the generality of large pre-trained world~\cite{nvidia_cosmos_2025}, policy~\cite{black_pi_05_2025}, and reward~\cite{zhang_rewind_2025} models, the integration of prior data within the MPAIL2 framework yields high potential for general, pre-trained learning and planning from observation.
-Existing work in IRL has further demonstrated generalization to cross-embodiment learning provided greater amounts of data~\cite{zakka_xirl_2022}.
+\mypara{Pre-training, prior data, world models, and cross-embodiment.} Our transfer experiments reveal that all components of \name, even those that are task-dependent, may benefit from pre-training.
+Considering the generality of large pre-trained world~\cite{nvidia_cosmos_2025}, policy~\cite{black_pi_05_2025}, and reward~\cite{zhang_rewind_2025} models, their integration with the MPAIL2 framework points towards high potential for general, pre-trained learning and planning from observation.
+Already, prior work in IRL has demonstrated cross-embodiment generalization when provided more data or via context translation~\cite{zakka_xirl_2022, zhang_peek_2025, hwang_masked_2026, liu_imitation_2018}.

-\textbf{Stabilization methods.} The adversarial manner in which the reward is trained can present as learning instability or inconsistency.
-In applications, it may be challenging or impossible to depend upon laboratory-setting metrics like reward or success rate which make early-stopping and deployment possible.
-The ability to continually train and improve monotonically with experience is necessary for real-world performance.

-\textbf{State-based observation and recurrent dynamics.} Briefly mentioned in \cref{sec:method-dyn}, latent states in real-world robotics may not necessarily be best represented as markovian phenomena.
-For example, hardware delay, PID tracking errors, simultaneous localization and mapping (SLAM) involve information dynamics which persist through time.
+\mypara{Recurrent state-based observation, probabilistic modeling, and recurrent dynamics.} The present encoder architecture assumes that the latent state can be instantaneously observed.
+However, real-world robotics involves challenges such as hardware delay, PID tracking errors, simultaneous localization and mapping (SLAM) which involve information dynamics which persist through time.